jchock/jchock.github.io/projects/project-2.md

   - Verilog
   - FPGA
   - MIPS
 summary: A MIPS processor was simulated using Verilog and an FPGA was programmed to demonstrate the simulation on hardware.
-This was done for EE 361, a course in computer architecture.
 ---

 <img class="ui image" src="../images/MIPS.jpg">